Azure/terraform-azure-modules/Contribute.md

 Subsequently, our CI pr-check will be executed automatically.
 Once the pr-check has passed, the e2e test and version upgrade test will be executed with manual approval.
 Passing all tests indicates that your modules are in alignment with our verified module pipeline.
 If the tests fail, please refer to the pipeline's output and make modifications.
 Thank you for your cooperation.

 ### The End
-When your pull request has been merged into our main branch, as the module owner, you are responsible for maintaining and updating it.
+When your pull request has been merged into our main branch, as the module owner, **you are responsible for maintaining and updating it**.
 In cases that you are not able to guarantee its applicability in real business scenarios, please inform the Azure Terraform team as soon as possible.
 We will alert users the potential risk or roll it off from our GitHub repo.

 Thank you for your attention and hope you enjoy the whole process!